ttntm/ttntm/src/blog/2023/29-serverless-sitemap.md

   /sitemap.xml /.netlify/functions/sitemap 200
 ```

-That’s it basically; here’s some additional context:
+That's it basically; here's some additional context:

 - The merged PR: {% ext "feat #20: sitemap@Codeberg" "https://codeberg.org/ttntm/recept0r/pulls/21/files" %}
 - The final function: {% ext "sitemap.js" "https://codeberg.org/ttntm/recept0r/src/branch/main/functions/sitemap.js" %}

-I’m pretty happy with the result and I have to say that using a(nother) serverless function here feels right to me, certainly much better than the idea of using some sort of automated rebuilds on a schedule just to create an XML file.
-It’s also in line with the rest of the app’s back end and it properly leverages existing functionality to keep things DRY.
+I'm pretty happy with the result and I have to say that using a(nother) serverless function here feels right to me, certainly much better than the idea of using some sort of automated rebuilds on a schedule just to create an XML file.
+It's also in line with the rest of the app's back end and it properly leverages existing functionality to keep things DRY.